lynx44/SigQL/README.md

 	    public Employee Employee { get; set; }
     }

-In these cases, SigQL will only query and materialize properties that have not previously found in it's direct line of descendents.
+In these cases, SigQL will only query and materialize properties that have not previously found in it's direct line of ancestors.

 In the example above, if WorkLogs are queried: